Relating nets and factorization algebras of observables: free field theories: A preview of the key ideas

 In this paper, the focus is on free fields and we will write the equations as $P(\phi) = 0$ where $\phi$ is a field and $P$ denotes the equations of motion operator.
 (There are many variations and refinements on this loose description, of course, but most theories fit into this framework.)

 Here the manifold $M$ is equipped with a metric $g$, and an important difference is that the FR formalism requires $g$ to have Lorentzian signature while the CG formalism requires $g$ to be Riemannian.
+We use the notation $\Mcal\equiv(M,g)$.

 In this paper we focus on the Lorentzian case and we will assume that $P$ is a \textit{Green-hyperbolic} operator, i.e. it has unique retarded and advanced Green functions (see \cite{GreenBear} for a lucid and extensive discussion of this notion).
 Note that this class of operators allows one to treat the free scalar field and the free Dirac fermion as special cases.